Handheld Learning 2008 - the movie!

 JANUARY 10, 2010

-Mobile devices have certainly come into their own with champions and examples everywhere.
 I no longer feel that I am a single voice trying to convince of the importance of these ubiquitous capabilities to the future of learning.
-There's been talk about learning from the handheld devices for years but I think we are close to realizing learning on-the-go. but "how?".
+There's been talk about learning from the handheld devices for years but I think we are close to realizing learning on-the-go.
+The other question is about content appropriate for the handheld device. but "how?". mobile subscriptions.

 The Mobile Learner